SIGGRAPH 2021 Committee

 Production Sessions Chair

 My professional employment began at Memorial Sloan Kettering Cancer Center, where I was a member of the radiology department for five years.
 After attending SIGGRAPH 2003, I changed gears from medical imaging and informatics toward digital design and animation.
-For six years after graduate school, I worked as a freelance technical director, primarily for advertising agencies and mid-range animation studios in New York City.
-I am fortunate to be part of the Blue Sky Studios family for nearly eight years, working alongside an amazing overall collective of talent, specifically the environments/assembly and character simulation teams.
+For six years after graduate school, I worked as a freelance technical director/3D artist, primarily for advertising agencies and mid-range animation studios in New York City.
+I joined the Blue Sky Studios family in early 2012 where I enjoyed working alongside an amazing collective of talent, specifically the environments/assembly and character simulation teams.
+After the studio closed in early 2021, I’ve enjoyed returning to New York’s advertising and special projects market as a freelance 3D lead.
 I am a first generation Armenian-American, originally from Queens, New York.
-My athletic hobbies include tennis, soccer, hockey, skiing, and running.
-Recently I’ve been working on small DIY microcontroller-based electronics projects, as well as 3D printing.
-My most recent and rewarding volunteer activity has been serving as co-chair for the Visual Effects Society, New York Section, providing rewarding and enriching value for our membership in the Tri-State area.
+My hobbies include tennis, soccer, hockey, skiing, running, and scuba diving.
+I also enjoy tinkering with microcontroller-based projects, 3D printing, and starting to get into woodworking.
+Outside of SIGGRAPH, my most recent and rewarding volunteer activity has been serving as co-chair for the Visual Effects Society, New York Section, providing rewarding and enriching value for our membership in the Tri-State area.

 Real-Time Live!
 Chair